 In the new Divorce Act, family violence is defined.
-It means physical abuse as well as sexual abuse, psychological abuse, and financial abuse.
+It means physical abuse as well as sexual abuse, psychological abuse, emotional abuse, and financial abuse.
 The definition also includes harassment and threats of harm to persons, pets, and property.

 Also new is that the court will have to consider any existing or upcoming civil protection, child protection, or criminal court actions when family violence is an issue.

 The court will also have to consider whether family violence is a factor when making a decision about the “best interests of a child.”
 If it is, then the court has to examine another important list of factors, including:

 how often and how serious the family violence is

 whether there is a pattern of coercive and controlling behaviour

 whether the person who has been violent has taken any steps to prevent future violence and improve their parenting